ugr-sail/sinergym/docs/source/pages/output.rst

           action variables names.

         * **simulated_actions.csv**: This file contains the actions executed in the simulation at each timestep.
-This values do not have to be the same as the agent actions, for example, when the environment has been wrapped with normlization in its action space.The header is the action variables names.
+This values do not have to be the same as the agent actions, for example, when the environment has been wrapped with normalization in its action space.The header is the action variables names.

         * **rewards.csv**: This file contains the rewards obtained by the agent at each timestep.